ptc-jrf/UX-SDET/README.md

   * Inventory Item Details
     * User is able to access the Inventory Item Detail page
     * User is able to go back to inventory List page
+  * Global Menu
+    * User is able to open the global menu on all pages of the application
+    * User is able to close the global menu on all pages of the application
+    * User is able to navigate to the Inventory List page from the global menu
+    * User is able to logout from the global menu

 ---